canonical/jaas-documentation/how-to/cross_model_queries.rst

      juju add-model test-2 microk8s
      juju add-model test-3 microk8s

-Using jimmctl, we can query for a key that does not exist like so:
+Using ``jimmctl``, we can query for a key that does not exist like so:

 ``./jimmctl query-models .noneExistentKey | jq``